ekampp/rg-code-challenge/README.md

 ## Usage

-Include the files from the `lib` folder in your project.
+Require the files from the `lib` folder in your project.

 ## Tests